akpandey-dev/live-html-editor/README.md

 ---

-## Project Structure
+### Repository Structure

-Live_HTML_Editor_Web/
-├─ README.md
-├─ .gitignore
-└─ Versions/

-All development versions are stored inside the `Versions` directory for clean versioning.
+All project versions are organized under the `Versions/` directory.
+Each version folder contains its own documentation explaining available formats, features, and usage instructions.

 ---